omaryesith/sentinel/README.md

 ### Environment Variables

-Create a `.env` file in the root directory from `.env.example` and customize as needed:
+The `.env` file should be in the root directory (for Docker Compose) with a symlink at `app/.env` (for Django's python-decouple).
+Use the setup instructions above to configure this correctly.

 | Variable | Description | Default | Production Notes |
 |----------|-------------|---------|------------------|